freeman507/phasmophobia_assistant/README.md

     3) Note secundary missions to do;
     4) Evidence filter;

-The app is in Google revision and soon will be in avaible on Google Play!
+The app is in Google revision and soon will be in available on Google Play!

 The last build can be download in link below: